CONFIDE: Contextual Finite Differences Modelling of PDEs

 A natural question for this setup is whether we are able to extract the ``correct'' coefficients for the PDE.
 The answer depends on the identifiability of the system, a trait that does not hold for many practical scenarios.
 We therefore focus on finding the coefficients that best explain the data, making prediction of the signal forward in time possible.
 Practitioners will find the estimated coefficients useful even if they are not exact, since they may convey the shape, or dynamics, of unknown phenomena.

 Our motivation comes from the world of electric vehicle batteries, where PDEs are used to model battery charging, discharging and aging.
-The data describing these phenomena is gathered by battery management systems in the vehicle, and also in the lab.
-Traditional techniques for model calibration suffer from two drawbacks: (1) they are extremely time consuming, (2) they do not leverage data from one battery in the dataset to another.
+For a specific type of battery, the set of equations has a common form, with different coefficients for each battery instance.
+The data describing battery dynamics is gathered by battery management systems in the vehicle, and also in the lab.
+It is then used to calibrate the equation-based model, in order to later generate predictions and analyze battery behavior.
+Traditional techniques for model calibration are based on direct optimization, and suffer from two drawbacks: (1) they are extremely time consuming, (2) they do not leverage data from one battery in the dataset to another.
 Our approach solves both issues: model calibration is achieved by inference rather than optimization, and the learned context facilitates transfer of knowledge between batteries.
+The first improvement is straightforward, and the second one stems from the context-based architecture we introduce.
+This architecture enables us to estimate the coefficients of a given battery based on a smaller amount of data when compared to the traditional approach.

 We summarize our contribution as follows: \begin{enumerate} \item Harnessing the information contained in large datasets belonging to a phenomenon which is related to a PDE functional family in an unsupervised manner.
 Specifically, we propose a regression based method, combined with a finite difference approach. \item Proposing a DL encoding scheme for the context conveyed in such datasets, enabling generalization for prediction of unseen samples based on minimal input, similarly to zero-shot learning. \item Extensive experimentation with the proposed scheme, examining the effect of context and train set size, along with a comparison to different previous methods. \end{enumerate}